 - What: Automated content pack blog posts, video posts, etc. These may be market updates, video posts answering common questions, etc.

 That’s it.
 That’s publishing one authority content piece in under an hour a week, every single week.
-Then take your “Authority Hub” and amplify it by sharing it on social media and or paid marketing.
+Then, take your “Lead Generation Hub” and amplify it by sharing it on social media and or paid marketing.

-Over time, you’re going to see these stack up in Google and start to bring you traffic.
+Over time, you’ll see these stack up in Google and start to bring you traffic.